-ENTRY BY LESSOR: Lessee shall permit Lessor and his agents to enter into and upon said premises at all reasonable times for the purpose of inspecting the same, or for the purpose of making repairs, or alterations, or for the purpose of posting notices of responsibility for alterations, additions, or repairs, or for the purpose of placing upon the property in which the said premises are located any usual or ordinary “for sale” signs, without any rebate or rent and without any liability to Lessee for any loss of occupation or quiet enjoyment of the premises thereby occasioned; and shall permit Lessor and his agents, at any time within thirty (30) days prior to the expiration of this Lease, to place upon said premises any usual or ordinary “to let” or “to lease” signs and exhibit the premises to prospective tenants at reasonable hours.
+ENTRY BY LESSOR: Lessee shall permit Lessor and his agents to enter into and upon said premises at all times for the purpose of inspecting the same, or for the purpose of monitoring, installing monitoring facilities, making repairs, or alterations, or for the purpose of posting notices of responsibility for alterations, additions, or repairs., without any rebate or rent and without any liability to Lessee for any loss of occupation or quiet enjoyment of the premises thereby occasioned; and shall permit Lessor and his agents, at any time within thirty (120) days prior to the expiration of this Lease, to place upon said premises any usual or ordinary “to lease” signs and exhibit the premises to prospective tenants at reasonable hours.

 WASTE AND ALTERATIONS: Lessee shall not commit, or suffer to be committed, any waste upon the said premises, or any nuisance, and Lessee will use all reasonable means to keep the premises free from all noxious weeds, squirrels, gophers, and other pests.
 Lessee shall not make, or suffer to be made, any alterations on said premises, or any part thereof, without the written consent of Lessor first had and obtained, and any additions of, or alterations of, the said premises, shall become at once a part of the realty and belong to Lessor.

-LESSOR RESERVES THE RIGHT TO SPREAD AIR-DRIED ANAEROBICALLY DIGESTED SLUDGE: As a consideration of this Agreement, Lessor reserves the right to spread air-dried anaerobically digested sludge (A NON-HAZARDOUS DECOMPOSABLE WASTE) over the leased land as a soil amendment for the duration of the Lease.
-The application of sludge shall be in accordance with the conditions and limitations contained in the Lessor’s Sludge Management Plan (Exhibit B), and the California Regional Water Quality Control Board, Central Valley Region, Order No. 92-052, Waste Discharge Requirements, for City of Manteca Sludge Applications to Land (Exhibit C) mandated by the California Regional Water Quality Control Board over the term of this lease.

-Sludge will be spread by Lessor or Lessor’s agent during the fall of each year and incorporated into the soil within 48 hours after spreading by Lessee using Lessor’s harrow, or approved equal.
-Incorporation into soil shall be done at Lessee’s expense.
+I assume that we are not currently planning on spreading sludge, but if there is a chance we could in the future, than you can modify and keep in.

-FERTILIZERS AND PESTICIDES PROHIBITED: Lessee will not apply any natural or chemical fertilizer, pesticide, or any other chemical agent to the leased land or crops grown on the leased land without written approval by Lessor.
-Aerial spraying will not be permitted.
+FERTILIZERS AND PESTICIDES PROHIBITED: Lessee will not apply any natural or chemical fertilizer, pesticide, or any other chemical agent to the leased land or crops grown on the leased land without written approval by Lessor. .
 Lessor will be allowed 30 days to review and respond in writing to any such request by Lessee.

 CROPS APPROVED FOR PLANTING: Lessee shall select crops for planting, and submit list of proposed crops and associated acreage 60 days prior to planting.
 Lessor will be allowed 30 days to review and respond in writing to request by Lessee.

-MONTHLY REPORTING REQUIREMENTS: Lessee may be required to submit to Lessor a monthly report on crops planted and harvested, due on the first workday of each month.
-The report shall be submitted on a form supplied by Lessor (Refer to attached Exhibit “E”).
+MONTHLY REPORTING REQUIREMENTS: Lessee is required to submit to Lessor a monthly report on crops planted and harvested; and quantities of fertilizer(s) applied, due on the first workday of each month.

+Vegetable Processing Water

+The City currently receives vegetable processing water which is land applied on the existing City Facility.
+In the event that the City obtains permits to dispose of this water on the site, the Lessee shall coordinate with the City to facilitate the use of this water into their other irrigation operations in such a manner as to effectively utilize this water in accordance with state discharge permit.